Domenico Scarlatti: Life and career

-While in Rome, Scarlatti composed several operas for Queen Casimir's private theatre.
+While in Rome, Scarlatti composed several operas, including Tolomeo e Alessandro (1711) and Amor d'un'ombra e gelosia d'un'aura (1714) for Queen Casimir's private theatre.
 He was Maestro di Cappella at St. Peter's from 1715 to 1719.
-In 1719 he travelled to London to direct his opera Narciso at the King's Theatre.
+In 1719 he travelled to London to direct Amor d'un'ombra e gelosia d'un'aura under the title Narciso at the King's Theatre.

 According to Vicente Bicchi, Papal Nuncio in Portugal at the time, Scarlatti arrived in Lisbon on 29 November 1719.
 There he taught music to the Portuguese princess Maria Magdalena Barbara.
 He left Lisbon on 28 January 1727 for Rome, where he married Maria Caterina Gentili on 6 May 1728.
 In 1729 he moved to Seville, staying for four years.
 In 1733, he went to Madrid as a music master to Princess Maria Barbara, who had married into the Spanish royal house.
 She later became Queen of Spain.
 Scarlatti remained in Spain for the remaining 25 years of his life and had five children there.
 After his wife died in 1739, he married a Spaniard, Anastasia Maxarti Ximenes.
 Among his compositions during his time in Madrid were most of the 555 keyboard sonatas for which he is best known.

 Scarlatti befriended the castrato singer Farinelli, a fellow Neapolitan also enjoying royal patronage in Madrid.
-Musicologist and harpsichordist Ralph Kirkpatrick commented that Farinelli's correspondence provides "most of the direct information about Scarlatti that has transmitted itself to our day".
+Musicologist and harpsichordist Ralph Kirkpatrick, who published a biography of Scarlatti in 1953, commented that Farinelli's correspondence provides "most of the direct information about Scarlatti that has transmitted itself to our day".